Skip to Section

 Thinking ahead, you may use it on other projects where the weather protection is necessary.

 As it captures photos, your camera will need somewhere to store them.
-Usually the camera will have an onboard hard drive or memory card to store the image files.
+Usually the camera will have an onboard SD Card or hard drive to store the image files.

 The capacity of your drive depends on a number of factors, the main ones being: